getcontacts/getcontacts/README.md

 ## For developers

 Unit tests are located in `unittests` subfolders and use the python `unittest` module.
-To run all unit-tests, type
+To run just the unit-tests, type

     python -m unittest

-Integration tests verifying the functionality of all executables will be added soon.
+Integration tests verifying the functionality of executables are in the `tests`-folder.
 Pull-requests won't be accepted before all tests pass, but if there are any problems we are happy to help work them out.

 The code aims to be [PEP 8](http://pep8.org/) compliant, but pull-requests wont be rejected if they're not.